Considerations When Buying

 This is one of the first items to decide on.
-Many see hybrid vehicles as a safe option.
+Many see PHEVs as a safe option.
 However choosing one technology over another should be an informed choice.

-Pure electric vehicles offer larger batteries and longer electric driving ranges than hybrids.
-But, if you make regular long distance trips and have a short commute the rest of the time, a hybrid may suit better.
+BEVs offer larger batteries and longer electric driving ranges than PHEVs.
+Some new BEV models offer ranges in excess of 300km which makes them a suitable for longer journeys.
 The more electric you drive, the cleaner and cheaper your driving experience will be.

 Find out more about the types of electric vehicles

 As battery sizes increase, you may no longer need the largest battery on the market.
 Again, it is useful to be aware of your driving habits.
-If you can get away with a 24kWh battery most of the time, then why buy a 40kWh or 50kWh option.
+If you can get away with a 30kWh battery most of the time, then why buy a 50kWh or 70kWh option.